Fix MacBook Trackpad Not Working after Sequoia Update

 • If your Buit-In Trackpad is damaged or not working, we can use External Magic Trackpad.

-Solution #3: Delete Trackpad PList File from Mac Library
+Solution #3: Delete the Trackpad PList File from the Mac Library

 Force Delete Property List file for Trackpad or USB mouse that we can find under the Library Preferences file.
-After a hard reboot, your Apple Mac, the Property list file will rebuild.
+After a hard reboot, your Apple Mac and the Property list file will rebuild.

 • com.apple.driver.AppleBluetoothMultitouch.trackpad.plist (Magic Trackpad)